grafana/alloy/docs/developer/writing-exporter-components.md

 ## Registering the component

-In order to make the component visible for Agent Flow, it needs to be added to [all.go](../../component/all/all.go) file.
+In order to make the component visible to Alloy configurations, it needs to be added to [all.go](../../component/all/all.go) file.

 ## Documentation

 Writing the documentation for the component is very important.
-Please, follow the [Writing documentation for Flow components](./writing-flow-component-documentation.md) and take a look at the existing documentation for other exporters.
+Please, follow the [Writing documentation for components](./writing-component-documentation.md) and take a look at the existing documentation for other exporters.